ciftcietalha/ciftcietalha/README.md

 - 👋 Hi, I’m @ciftcietalha
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in App Development
-- 🌱 I’m currently learning Data Science and UI tools
+- 🌱 I’m currently focusin Web Development and Backend tools
 - ⚡ Fun fact: There is no life without coffee